MuirlandOracle/up-http-tool/README.md

 # UP HTTP Server

-*Really* simple wrapper around Flask / Waitress, dropping in as a replacement for the classic "python3 -m http.server".
-Useful for security testing ¯\\_(ツ)_/¯
+Wrapper around Flask / Waitress, dropping in as a replacement for the classic "python3 -m http.server".
+Useful for security testing ¯\\_(ツ)_/¯.
+This was originally written to assist with WEB-300 (OSWE) coursework, so you may find it useful if you're attempting that...

 This tool has a couple of advantages over the simple version:
 * Optionally show request headers -- useful for debugging or if you're looking for connections back from a target webserver